sanjeevyg14/Travonex/README2.md

 A: The project uses `https://placehold.co` for mock images.
 In a production environment, you would integrate a file storage service (like Firebase Storage, AWS S3, or Cloudinary) for image uploads and replace the placeholder URLs with the URLs from your storage service.

 **Q: Where is the data stored?**
-A: Currently, all data is mocked and lives in `src/lib/mock-data.ts`.
-The next step is to replace these mock data imports with API calls to your backend database.
+A: All data is served by the Express backend and accessed through the Next.js `/api` routes.
+The old `src/lib/mock-data.ts` file is no longer used.